patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/styles/motion/motion.md

 1. **Easing:** Describes how an element transitions over time.

 1. **Properties:** The characteristics of the element being transitioned (position, opacity, scale, etc.).
 Animations can be tagged with one or multiple of these properties:
     - Fade in/out
     - Scale
     - Rotation
     - Color transition
     - Movement -- Slide in/out
     - Movement -- Expand/Collapse

-## Developing (and designing?) with motion
+## Developing and designing with motion

 Animations are set up within components via CSS properties.
-They are enabled by default, but can be disabled based on users' motion preferences via browser settings.

 ### Tokens

+Will add info about tokens.

 ### Accessibility considerations

+Add more specifics on a11y measures.

+Animations are enabled by default, but can be disabled based on users' motion preferences via browser settings.